-Here are a few ideas and resources for the classroom to help students think critically about the events in Ferguson [and New York, Cleveland, North Charleston, Baltimore, Hempstead, Minneapolis, Baton Rouge, and across the U.S.] and ways they can be proactive in their own communities.
+Here are a few ideas and resources for the classroom to help middle and high school students think critically about the events in Ferguson, New York, Cleveland, North Charleston, Baltimore, Hempstead, Minneapolis, Baton Rouge, Tulsa, Baton Rouge, Charlotte, and across the U.S. and ways they can be proactive in their own communities.
 For elementary students, see Teaching About Trayvon Martin with Young Children.

 Here is a 2001 article by the Black Radical Congress about the history of police brutality and popular resistance in the U.S.

 History of Racism